A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-Additional impossibility results are made in the context of three natural properties.
-First, an algorithm is \defn{fair} if each packet is transmitted successfully within $O(b/\rho)$ slots from the time it is injected.
-The authors show that no algorithm can be fair {\it and} stable for any number of at least $2$ \things against a leaky-bucket adversary of burstiness $2$.
+Additional impossibility results are made in the context of three properties.
+First, an algorithm is \defn{fair} if each packet is transmitted successfully within $O(b/\rho)$ slots from the time it is injected (this is a different notion of fairness than described in Section~\ref{sec:static-wakeup}).
+The authors show that no algorithm can be fair {\it and} stable for any number of at least two \things against a leaky-bucket adversary of burstiness $2$.
 Second, an algorithm is \defn{withholding} the channel if, upon successfully transmitting a packet, the station keeps sending until all of its pending packets are exhausted.
-No algorithm that withholds the channel can be stable for three stations against a leaky-bucket adversary of burstiness $2$.
-Third, an algorithm is said to be \defn{retaining} if after a \thing successfully transmits a packet, and if any packets arriving subsequent to this event are injected only at other stations, the \thing eventually empties its queue.
-No retaining protocol is stable in a system of at least four stations against a window adversary of burstiness $2$.
-Chlebus et al. show that this implies no protocol that is fair can also be stable in a system of at least four stations against the window adversary of burstiness $2$.
+No algorithm that withholds the channel can be stable for three \things against a leaky-bucket adversary of burstiness $2$.
+Third, an algorithm is \defn{retaining} if after a \thing, say $u$, successfully transmits a packet, and if any packets arriving subsequent to this event are injected only at other \things, $u$ eventually empties its queue.
+No retaining protocol is stable with at least four \things against a window adversary of burstiness $2$.
+Chlebus et al. show that this implies no fair protocol can also be stable with at least four \things against the window adversary of burstiness $2$.

 In contrast to the above, Chlebus et al.~\cite{chlebus2006adversarial,chlebus:adversarial} study deterministic algorithms under the same model as Chlebus et al.~\cite{chlebus2009maximum,chlebus2007stability}, but where $\rho<1$.
-They show that strong stability is impossible for a rate $\omega(1/\log n)$, with or without collision detection.
-When collision detection is available, the authors give a full-sensing algorithm that is fair and stable for $\rho = O(1/\log n)$, and show that fairness is not possible for rates that are $\omega(1/\log n)$.
+They show that strong stability is impossible for a rate $\omega(1/\log n)$, with or without CD.
+With CD, the authors give a full-sensing algorithm that is fair and stable for $\rho = O(1/\log n)$, and they show that fairness is not possible for rates that are $\omega(1/\log n)$.
 When collision detection is not available, the authors give an existence proof for a stable and fair algorithm under a much smaller rate of $O(1/n\log^2 n)$, and they give an explicit algorithm that achieves these properties for a rate of $O(1/n^2\log n)$.
 Finally, it is shown that no acknowledgement-based algorithm can be stable for a rate exceeding $3/(1+\lg n)$.